Mass Hierarchies and Quantum Gravity Constraints in DKMM-refined KKLT: Introduction

 Let us briefly review, how KKLT works.
 One is working in an effective 4D supergravity theory that results from a compactification of the type IIB superstring with fluxes, branes and orientifold planes.
 Then one proceeds in three steps: First, stabilize the complex structure and axio-dilaton moduli via three-form fluxes in a no-scale non-supersymmetric Minkowski minimum with $|W_0|\ll 1$.
 Second, one considers the effective theory of the light K\"ahler modulus described by the leading order K\"ahler potential and a superpotential of the form $W=W_0 + A \exp(-aT)$.
 The non-perturbative effect conspires with the tiny value of $W_0$ to stabilize $T$ in a supersymmetric AdS minimum.
 Finally, one uplifts the AdS minimum to dS via \mbox{$\overline{D3}$-branes} at the tip of a warped throat.

 This set-up has been scrutinized from various sides in the past.
 It was questioned whether an $\overline{D3}$-brane at the tip of a warped throat is really a stable configuration (see \cite{Danielsson:2018ztv} for a review).
 Moreover, it has been questioned whether the 4D description of the KKLT AdS minimum does really uplift to a full 10D solution of string theory \cite{Moritz:2017xto,Kallosh:2018wme, Kallosh:2018psh,Gautason:2018gln,Hamada:2018qef,Hamada:2019ack, Carta:2019rhx,Gautason:2019jwq,Bena:2019mte,Blumenhagen:2020dea}.
+More recently, it was pointed out in \cite{Gao:2020xqh} that a successful uplift generically leads to a singularity, as the warp factor in the vicinity of where the non-perturbative effect is localized becomes negative.
+This was termed the singular-bulk problem.

-More recently, there were also growing concerns even about step 1.
+There were also growing concerns even about step 1.
 One needs $\vert W_0\vert \ll 1$, so that this should better not be in the swampland.
 In the large complex structure regime, Demirtas, Kim, McAllister and Moritz (DKMM) provided a mechanism \cite{Demirtas:2019sip} that gives $W_0=0$ at leading order where subleading (instanton-like) terms provide the stabilization of a final light complex structure modulus.
 This leads to exponentially small values of $W_0$.
 For the later uplift one actually needs a similar controllable mechanism close to a point in the complex structure moduli space where one modulus approaches a conifold point so that large warping can occur.
 The generalization of the DKMM approach to this so-called coni-LCS regime has been performed in \cite{Demirtas:2020ffz,Alvarez-Garcia:2020pxd}.
 There, also techniques for the determination of the periods of the Calabi-Yau (CY) threefold in this regime of the complex structure moduli space have been developed (see also \cite{Alvarez-Garcia:2021mzv}).
 A more detailed analysis using asymptotic Hodge theory has been performed in \cite{Bastian:2021hpc}.
 One of their main results is that, depending on the asymptotic Hodge structure, an exponentially small $W_0$ does not necessarily mean that the scalar potential leads also to exponentially small mass eigenvalues.
-Other systematic studies of these so-called perturbatively flat flux vacua for concrete Calabi-Yau manifolds have been reported in \cite{Demirtas:2021nlu,Demirtas:2021ote,Broeckel:2021uty,Carta:2021kpk,Carta:2022oex}.
+Other systematic studies of these so-called perturbatively flat flux vacua for concrete Calabi-Yau manifolds have been reported in \cite{Honma:2021klo,Demirtas:2021nlu,Demirtas:2021ote,Broeckel:2021uty,Carta:2021kpk,Carta:2022oex}.